Jerohan1/doubly-linked-lists/README.md

     link.next.prev = link.prev
 ```

 The functions assume that we always have non-`None` links before and after the links we manipulate.
 We can assure that if we have dummy elements at both ends of the list.
-I have done that, but with a twist: I use the same link at both ends, thus creating a so-called *circular list*.
+Here it is done, but with a twist: Here it uses the same link at both ends, thus creating a so-called *circular list*.

 ```python
 class DLList(Generic[T]):